davosmith/moodle-assignsubmission_pdf/README.txt

 ==Recent changes==

+* 2013-01-30 - Updating to 'stable' as no known issues to fix
 * 2013-01-03 - Fix javascript compatibility with Moodle 2.3
 * 2012-12-31 - Complete rewrite to work with Moodle 2.3+ assign type